ITPNYU/clock-club/works.md

 [The Chronophage](http://www.johnctaylor.com/the-chronophage/) by John C. Taylor.
 An analog clock with an insect theme.
 How he creates the lighting effect without changing the lights is interesting.

-[The 10,000 Year Clock](http://longnow.org/clock/) by the Longnow Foundation.
+[The 10,000 Year Clock](http://longnow.org/clock/) by the [Longnow Foundation](https://www.longnow.org).
 Originated by Danny Hillis, Brian Eno, and Kevin Kelly, the 10K year clock is a monument intended to help encourage very long-term thinking.
-The basic premise of the Longnow foundation is this: civilization has been around ~10,000 years.
-If we plan to make it another 10,000, we need to get better at long term thinking.

 [Paolo Salvagione](https://www.autodesk.com/artist-in-residence/artists/paolo-salvagione) works on the Long Now clock and was a resident at Pier 9.